 Depending on the context, the name of an index (attribute) is index, v or something else.
 They are always explicitly stated at the appropriate places in the text.

-Connection Referencing
+Connection referencing

-Need for Referencing
+Need for referencing

 Any connection should have a way of referring to it, since its shape and dimensions can vary along the design process.
 Typically, connections are referred to by their assigned ID or label.